-These companies also established a joint asbestos trust to help compensate victims going forward.
+These companies also established a joint asbestos trust to help compensate asbestos victims.
 The trust is called the ARTRA Asbestos Trust.
-Even with the trust, legal action did not stop.
-In 2011 the trust sued an insurance company for failing to provide adequate compensation for the fund.
+Legal action did not stop after the trust was formed.
+In 2011, the trust sued an insurance company for failing to provide adequate compensation for the fund.

-Synkoloid products were used by many companies and many people and still may be in some homes and other buildings.
-People who were exposed to asbestos through these products are seeking justice when they end up getting sick with cancer or asbestosis.
-The ARTRA trust is now the main avenue for getting compensation as a victim, so if you believe Synkoloid plaid a role in your asbestos illness, contact a mesothelioma lawyer to help you make a claim.Get Your FREE Mesothelioma Packet
+Synkoloid products were used by many companies and remain in many homes and businesses.
+People exposed to asbestos through these products are seeking justice.
+The ARTRA trust is now the primary avenue for compensation.
+If you believe Synkoloid played a role in your asbestos-related illness, contact a mesothelioma lawyer to help you make a claim.Get Your FREE Mesothelioma Packet

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.